Bryn Clark, Dipl. O.M. (NCCAOM)®

 - Diplomate of Asian Bodywork Therapy (NCCAOM)® or Dipl.
 ABT (NCCAOM)®

-- Create a FREE business listing on Jill’s List which is searchable by patients, doctors, and other members of the healthcare community.
-For more information, please click here;
+- Create a free business listing on MindBody Exchange which is searchable by patients, doctors, and other members of the healthcare community.

-- Request direct verification of certification status to insurance companies and third-party payers who require NCCAOM certification as a reimbursement criterion;
+- Automatic verification of certification status in the NCCAOM® Registry on NCCAOM’s website for use by insurance companies and third-party payers requiring NCCAOM certification as a criterion for reimbursement.

-- Qualify for reduced fees for many of the services offered by NCCAOM;
+- Qualify for reduced fees for many of the services offered by NCCAOM or its strategic partners (e.g.: MindBody Exchange)

 - Use the NCCAOM Service Marks (shown below):